 About the Map

 The Southeast wind energy industry supply chain asset mapping project provides a summary of existing wind industry supply chain assets in Virginia, North Carolina, South Carolina, Georgia and Florida.
-The database includes current suppliers in the wind industry as well as companies that have the potential to supply the wind industry.
+The database old_includes current suppliers in the wind industry as well as companies that have the potential to supply the wind industry.
 Both land-based and offshore focused companies in the coastal states from Virginia to Florida are currently included.
-The map interface includes transportation infrastructure throughout the region, such as ports, rail, roads, and air transport, and voting districts.
+The map interface old_includes transportation infrastructure throughout the region, such as ports, rail, roads, and air transport, and voting districts.
 If you would like to add your company’s information to the database please create an account here.

 The Southeastern Wind Coalition